electerious/rosid-handler-njk/README.md

 ### Custom data per file

 Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.njk` to add or overwrite data from `opts.data`.
+You can disable this behaviour with the `localOverwrites` option.

 ### Environment